mui/material-ui/docs/data/base/getting-started/usage/usage.md

 ```

 :::warning
 If both `componentsProps.root` and additional props have the same keys but different values, the `componentsProps.root` props will take precedence.
-This does not apply to classes or the `style` prop —they will be merged instead.
+This does not apply to classes or the `style` prop—they will be merged instead.
 :::

+### Best practices

+If you are customizing a component like [`ButtonUnstyled`](/base/react-button/) that only has a root slot, you may prefer to use the more succinct `component` prop instead of `components`.

+Overriding with `component` lets you apply the attributes of that element directly to the root.
+For instance, if you replace the `ButtonUnstyled` root with an `<li>` tag, you can add the `<li>` attribute `value` directly to the component.
+If you did the same with `components.Root`, you would need to place this attribute on the `componentsProps.root` object in order to use it.

 ## Components vs. hooks